Felicity Huffman: Personal life

-Involvement in 2019 college admissions bribery scandal
+Varsity Blues scandal

-Huffman was among dozens charged by the FBI and IRS and U.S. Attorney's Office on March 12, 2019 in a nationwide college entrance exam cheating scandal.
+Huffman was among those charged by the U.S. Attorney's Office on March 12, 2019, in a nationwide college entrance exam cheating scandal.
 Prosecutors alleged that Huffman's $15,000 donation to the Key Worldwide Foundation, ostensibly a charitable contribution, was in fact payment to someone who posed as Huffman's daughter Sophia to take the SAT, receiving a score that showed significant improvement over Sophia's score on the Preliminary SAT (PSAT).
-Huffman was arrested at her California home on March 12, 2019 by FBI agents and IRS agents and charged with conspiracy to commit mail fraud and honest services fraud.
-She appeared on March 13, 2019 in Los Angeles Federal Court, where federal agents took her passport and the court released her on $250,000 bail.
-At her court appearance in Boston on April 3, 2019, she acknowledged her rights, charges and maximum possible penalties then waived a pretrial hearing, signed conditions of her release and was allowed to leave.
-On April 8, 2019, she agreed to plead guilty to one count of conspiracy to commit mail fraud and honest services mail fraud.
+Huffman was arrested at her California home on March 12 by FBI agents and IRS agents and charged with conspiracy to commit mail fraud and honest services fraud.
+She appeared on March 13 in Los Angeles Federal Court, where federal agents took her passport and the court released her on $250,000 bail.
+At her court appearance in Boston on April 3, she acknowledged her rights, charges and maximum possible penalties then waived a pretrial hearing, signed conditions of her release and was allowed to leave.
+On April 8, she agreed to plead guilty to one count of conspiracy to commit mail fraud and honest services mail fraud.

-Huffman formally pled guilty to honest services fraud on May 13, 2019.
-On September 13, 2019, she was sentenced to 14 days in jail and one year of supervised release, fined $30,000 and ordered to do 250 hours of community service.
-She reported to the Federal Correctional Institution in Dublin, California on October 15, 2019 to begin her sentence.
-She was released on October 25, 2019, two days early, because October 27 fell on a weekend.
-As of October 2020, when Huffman completed her full sentence, no charges have been filed against her husband and Sophia's father, actor and director William H. Macy.
+Huffman formally pleaded guilty to honest services fraud on May 13 and to federal charges for paying $15,000 to have a proctor correct SAT questions answered incorrectly by her daughter.
+On September 13, she was sentenced to 14 days in jail and one year of supervised release, fined $30,000 and ordered to do 250 hours of community service.
+She reported to the Federal Correctional Institution in Dublin, California on October 15 to begin her sentence.
+She was released on October 25, two days early, because October 27 fell on a weekend.
+No charges were filed against her husband and Sophia's father, actor and director William H. Macy.